tokers/lua-resty-http2/README.markdown

 The `hf` should be a hash-like Lua table which already contains the current HEADERS frame's heaer, i.e. `hf.header`.

-The last parameter `stream` specifies the stream that current WINDOW_UPDATE frame belongs.
+The last parameter `stream` specifies the stream that current HEADER frame belongs.

 The corresponding action will be taken, for example, stream state transition will happens.